lets-fiware/node-red-contrib-letsfiware-NGSI/docs/custom_nodes/ngsi_subscription.md

 ### Outputs *JSON Object* or *null*

-A `msg.payload` contains a subscription Id, a FIWARE Serrvice and a FIWARE ServicePath.
+A `msg.payload` contains a subscription Id, a FIWARE Service and a FIWARE ServicePath.

 ### Examples